 Who cares about drama?
 I’m in business

 If the scene bores you when you read it, rest assured it will bore the actors, and will, then, bore the audience, and we’re all going to be back in the breadline. ~ David Mamet

 Read Mamet’s first quote again, about what the audience will or will not tune in to watch (or read, or listen to).

 The Information Age is coming to a close.
 It is crumbling around the ancient foundation of the human desperation for meaningful story, unadorned truth, and compelling drama that holds a mirror to life.

-Story is virile, rare, unforgettable.
-And when done well, more true than plain fact.
+Story, on the other hand, is virile, rare, unforgettable.
+And when well-crafted, more true than the mere statement of plain facts.

-You, me, Mamet — we all eat or starve in direct proportion to how good (and truthful) a story we tell.
+This world is far too noisy to care about your mediocre information (as if it ever did).
+You, me, Mamet … we all eat or starve in direct proportion to how good — and utterly truthful — a story we tell.